tobega/tailspin-v0/TailspinReference.md

  * A structure: the stream must be a stream of structures (or just one structure) and the result is that of the keys of each streaming structure is merged into the collector, possibly overwriting previous keys, e.g.
  `{a:2, c:2} -> ...{a:1, b:1}` results in `{a:2, b:1, c:2}`
+ * A string: append the stream to the end of the string.
+ * An array: append the stream to the end of the array.

 ### Templates
 A templates object consists of an optional _initial block_ and an optional sequence of [matchers](#matchers),